AC State Estimation

 Bus 1: 1.0, 0.0 Bus 2: 1.0, 0.0 Bus 3: 1.0, 0.0

-Users have the flexibility to modify these vectors according to their own requirements in order to adjust the starting voltages.
-For instance, users can conduct an initial AC power flow analysis and utilize the obtained solution as the starting voltages for AC state estimation:
+Users have the flexibility to modify these vectors according to their own requirements in order to adjust the initial voltages.
+For instance, users can conduct an AC power flow analysis and utilize the obtained solution as the initial voltages for AC state estimation:

 powerFlow = newtonRaphson(system)